RenishBatada/password-protections-by-aes-and-binary/README.md

 if you deal 🤝 with 10 to 20 or 100000 username and password so this is right place to explore

-use this single webpage for encryption and decryption and store on you note (i.e google keep note)
+use this single webpage for encryption and decryption and store on your note (i.e google keep note)

 #Encryption
 this generate the string into binary